normatovbekzod/Bekzod-portfolio/README.md

-Welcome to my Data Analytics Portfolio where I showcase my various projects ranging from my university's library data occupancy analysis to research in applied mathematics on partial differential equations to model waves such as tsunamis.
+Welcome to my Data Analytics Portfolio where I showcase my various projects that all incorporate certain aspects of data analysis ranging from end-to-end machine learning classifier deployment to SQL database creation.
+Each and every project in this Portfolio emphasizes various Data Analytics skills I have developed with passion and persistence.
+I look forward to discussing these projects with you.
+Feel free to email me at bekzod@u.yale-nus.edu.sg or contact me through WhatsApp at 97159500.

 # [Project 1.
 Analyzing library data occupancy data](https://github.com/normatovbekzod/library_data_analysis)
 ## Aim: